cybertraining-dsc/su21-reu-361/project/index.md

 The code is inspired from Towards Data Science articles by Serafeim Loukas[^7] and Viraf[^11], who explore using LSTM to predict stock timeseries.
 This program contains adjustments and changes to their code so that cryptocurrency is analyzed instead.
 This project opts to use LSTM (long short-term memory) to predict the price because it has a memory capacity, which is ideal for a timeseries data set analysis such as cryptocurrency price over time.
 LSTM can remember historical patterns and use them to inform further predictions; it can also selectively choose which datapoints to use and which to disregard for the model[^8].
 For example, this experiment's code isolates only the close values to predict them and nothing else.

 Firstly, the code asks the user for the ticker of the cryptocurrency that is to be predicted, such as EOS-USD or BTC-USD.
-A complete list of acceptable inputs is under the Symbol column at https://finance.yahoo.com/cryptocurrencies
+A complete list of acceptable inputs is under the Symbol column at https://finance.yahoo.com/cryptocurrencies but theoretically, the program should be able to analyze traditional stocks as well as cryptocurrency.

 Then, the historical data for the corresponding coin is downloaded through the yfinance Python module.
 The data must go through normalization for simplicity and optimization of the model.
 Next, the Close data (the price that the currency has at the end of the day, everyday since the coin's inception) is split into two sets: a training set and a test set, which are further split into their own respective x and y sets to guide the model through training.